khoih-prog/SmallProjects/AutoReConnect/README.md

-# AutoReconnect to demonstrate the usage of WiFi and Blynk AutoReConnect feature for ESP8266, ESP32
+## AutoReconnect to demonstrate the usage of WiFi and Blynk AutoReConnect feature for ESP8266, ESP32

-**Why do we need this `AutoReconnect`?**
+### Why do we need this `AutoReconnect`?

-Imagine you have a system with a `mission-critical` function, measuring water level and control the sump pump or doing something much more important using extensive GUI, such as medical equipments, security and/or fire-smoke alarm, etc. You normally use a `software timer to poll`, or even place the function in loop().
+Imagine you have a system with `mission-semi-critical` functions, measuring water level and control the sump pump or doing something much more important using extensive GUI, such as medical equipments, security and/or fire-smoke alarm, etc. You normally use a `software timer to poll`, or even place the function in loop().
 But what if another function is blocking the `loop()` or `setup()`.

 So your function might not be executed, and the result would be disastrous.